Slingsby Prefect: Operational history

-Survivors
+Surviving aircraft

 At least fourteen Prefects still fly In 2019.
 These include the prototype in the UK (G-ALLF at Lasham heritage centre) and five other T30As in the Netherlands (PH-192,193,194,196,198).

 At Pentecost 4-6 june 2022 the dutch prefects were all at a meeting at gliding site Nistelrode(Netherlands), to celebrate their 70th anniversary, the dutch prefects are all build in 1951, and are flying in the Netherlands since 1952.
 Originally 8 planes, 5 are still surviving an airworthy.

 The rest are mostly ex-RAF production T30Bs, six in the UK, two in Germany and one in the Czech Republic.
 Another T30B is "extant" in Sweden but it is not known if it is airworthy.

 Aircraft on display

 Prefects are on display at the South Yorkshire Aircraft Museum, at the old RAF Doncaster site, Gliding Heritage Centre and at Queenstown Airport, New Zealand.